 Declare your CI/CD pipeline and run it with Cloud Build.
 See Cloud Build with Java application documentation.

 Publish Java artifacts to Artifact Registry, which can host Maven repositories.
-See Artifact Registry Maven Repository Quickstart.
+See Artifact Repository section.

 Use Spring Cloud Sleuth and send Distributed Tracing data to Cloud Trace, using Spring Cloud GCP.
-See Trace documentation.
+See Trace section.

 Aggregate logs into a centralized logging console to easily search and view logs.
-See Logging documentation.
+See Logging section.

 Automatically identifies Java exceptions and produce reports.
 Easily see new exceptions and their frequencies.
-See Error Reporting documentation.
+See Logging section.

 Collect system and application metrics, build dashboards, and setup alerts.
-See Metrics documentation.
+See Metrics section.